rcowham/p4benchmark/README.md

     docker-compose build

 Whick will take 5-10 mins to build the containers (there is a basic one and one for the master server).
-NOTE - rerquires docker-compose 3.4+ features!
+NOTE - requires docker-compose 3.4+ features!

     docker-compose up